 Objectives and key results (OKRs) is a framework I’ve been using for years.
 I like it because it provides a tactical and metrics-driven set of goals that we’re all working toward.

-That’s very helpful at the end of a quarter, half, or year for an employee's performance appraisal.
+In any case, good performance review goal setting is very helpful at the end of a quarter, half, or year for an employee's performance appraisal.

 Create psychological safety